aphid-ev/aphid-ev.github.io/_posts/2024-05-19-nissan_leaf_pdm.md

 The PDM is connected on the EV-CAN network which is a standard ISO 11898-1 CAN bus with 11-bit identifiers and 500 kbit/s baudrate.

 There will be a specific post for the EV-CAN network describing the messaging more in detail, but this post will go into the  specifics needed by the PDM to function outside of a full Nissan Leaf

+## Cooling
+The PDM needs coolant flowing through the cooling circuit.
+More info *TBD*

 # References
 - Service manuals found at: [NicoClub](https://www.nicoclub.com/nissan-service-manuals)